aws-samples/image-optimization/README.md

 * To prevent from unauthorized invocations of the Lambda function, CloudFront is configured with OAC to sign requests using sigV4 before sending them to invoke the Lambda service.

 ## Deploy the solution using CDK
-AWS CDK is an open-source software development framework used to define cloud infrastructure in code and provision it through AWS CloudFormation.
-Follow these steps in your command line to deploy the image optimization solution with CDK, using the region and account information configured in your AWS CLI.
-Note that you need to use a CLI on a x64 based processor (e.g. T2 EC2 instances).

 ```
 git clone https://github.com/aws-samples/image-optimization.git
 cd image-optimization